Internet-Draft CCSV September 2024

 4. Security Considerations

-5. IANA Considerations
+5. Interoperability Considerations

 This section provides the media-type registration application (as per [RFC6838]).